-In order to maintain an attractive residence hall, do not use tacks or nails in the walls.
+In order to maintain an attractive residence hall, do not use tacks or nails in the walls, except in Mavericks and Jets Hall.
 All pictures and decorations must be hung with products that will not damage the walls (Command strips, tape, etc.).
 Damage beyond reasonable wear which cannot be attributed to any one individual will necessitate a prorated charge.